natgo/wt-wiki-scraper/wikitext-transpiled/ground/P.7.T%20AA.md

 * Front tires are 10 mm thick.
 * The gun platform is 10 mm thick (wood).
 * Suspension wheels are 15 mm thick while tracks are 7 mm thick, and torsion bars are not modeled.
-* A 3 mm plate separates the driver cabin fro the gun platform.
+* A 3 mm plate separates the driver cabin from the gun platform.
 * Mudguards are 3 mm thick.

 The {{PAGENAME}} has practically no armour.
 Every crew member sits exposed to enemy fire, so even a light machine gun can knock out the entire crew in a matter of seconds.
 This means that the {{PAGENAME}} should never be exposed to any enemy fire, including artillery barrages, enemy ground fire and even strafing attacks from aircraft.
 The only parts of the vehicle that might stop a rifle-calibre round are the engine block and the gun mount.